Detecting Credit Card Fraud: 15 Steps to Follow for Safer, More Secure Transactions

 Detecting credit card fraud involves a lot of moving parts.
 You want to ensure that you’re catching fraudulent transactions before you process them.
 However, the true aim here is to go beyond fraud detection alone.

-You can’t just st up on a couple of static tools and expect that’s going to work.
+You can’t just set up a couple of static tools and expect that’s going to work.
 You need to coordinate tools and practices, and also compare your data to incoming trends and potential patterns.
 This will let you refine processes and adapt as fraudsters’ tactics evolve.

 To help you get started, here are our top 15 best practices for detecting credit card fraud in eCommerce today: